 Adrienne Clermont graduated from Princeton University in 2009 with a BA from the Woodrow Wilson School and a certificate in Near Eastern Studies.
 Following graduation, she worked for the UN World Food Programme in Benin as a part of the Princeton in Africa fellowship program.
 She has since worked for Tomorrow’s Youth Organization and the International Youth Foundation on youth development programs in Palestine, Egypt, Jordan, Morocco, Algeria, and Tunisia.
 In 2015, she completed her MSPH in nutrition and international health at the Johns Hopkins Bloomberg School of Public Health.
 She currently lives in Baltimore and is a researcher at the Johns Hopkins Bloomberg School of Public Health.

 Colleen McCullough got her BA from Princeton in 2012 and her JD from Penn Law in 2016.
 In 2008, she spent three months traveling in North Africa and Turkey.
 While at Princeton, she studied Arabic and took classes on the modern Middle East.
 She spent the summer of 2010 working at an orphanage in Egypt and the summer of 2011 working for the National Council on US-Arab Relations in Washington, DC.
 In 2016, she worked with the International Development Law Organization and the government of Somalia to rewrite the country's criminal code.
-She is currently works as a lawyer in Philadelphia.
+She is currently works as a lawyer in Boston.

 Several Princeton students began the project of creating MENAR Fellowship Program, then under the name Princeton in the Middle East, in the fall of 2011.
 Gavi Barnhard and Colleen McCullough placed the first fellow in Morocco in 2013-2014, under the auspices of Princeton in Africa.